IBM-Bluemix-Docs/mobilepush/push_faq.md

 4. Are the notifications that are sent stored in BMS servers?

-	Yes, the notifications are stored for a period of 7 days.
+	Yes, the notifications are stored for a period of seven days.
 It is recommended that you do not send any confidential messages as notifications.

 5. Can I send notification to devices in Doze mode?

-	No. This feature is not supported.
+	This feature is not supported.

 6. What are the different pricing plans available for the Push Notifications service?